Save Telegraph Protected Bike Lane

 In an Oakland City Council meeting yesterday, Councilmember Lynette Gibson McElhaney asked that at next week’s meeting Oakland vote on taking “actions necessary … to return the KONO Telegraph Avenue bike lanes to its previous configuration”–meaning without its protected bike lanes.

-The request comes on the heels of a letter from Shari Godinez, Executive Director, Koreatown Northgate Central Business District (CBD), expressing dissatisfaction with the street’s parking-protected bike lanes, which were installed in 2016.
+The request comes on the heels of a letter from Shari Godinez, Executive Director, Koreatown Northgate Community Benefit District (CBD), which represents merchants, expressing dissatisfaction with the street’s parking-protected bike lanes, installed in 2016.
 The “…general consensus was that the best solution was to move parked cars back to the curb and place the bike lane next to the traffic lane.
 This would solve the visibility hazards in both directions, and also provide more space for all traffic, as well as eliminating parking confusion and restoring lost street parking,” she wrote in the July 17 letter to Ed Reiskin, now City Administrator for Oakland, asking for the protected bike lanes to be removed.

 Note that collisions are down 40 percent, merchants are making more money, and Telegraph is generally a safer street for all users since it received parking-protected bike-lanes, according to a detailed before-and-after study done by the city of Oakland in 2017.
 The study looked at real crash data and tax returns from businesses in the area.